History, tourist information, and nearby accommodation

 The gardens surrounding Shobrooke Park house were laid out in 1845 by Henry Hippisley Tuckfield.
 A stream was dammed to create a cascade of small, connected lakes, with views out over the park from the house.

-The garden was managed by 6 gardeners and a boy, using only hand tools, and with the aide of a garden pony.
-After the house fire of 1945 the garden was neglected for several decades.
-An historical survey of the park and garden made it possible to recreate the original 19th century design as closely as possible, yet make it much easier to maintain.
+The garden was managed by 6 gardeners and a boy, using only hand tools, and with the aid of a garden pony.
+After the house fire of 1945, the garden was neglected for several decades.
+A historical survey of the park and garden made it possible to recreate the original 19th-century design as closely as possible, yet make it much easier to maintain.